perama-v/archors/spec/required_block_state_format.md

 > Note: This is a draft to test a format for distributed archival nodes.

+This data structure may be suitable as a sub-protocol in the Portal Network, see the accompanying sub-protocol spec [./spec/required_block_state_subprotocol.md](./required_block_state_subprotocol.md)
 ## Abstract

 A specification for peer-to-peer distributable data that can enables trustless